 Who is eligible for Teacher Training?

-Leigh Academies Trust provide support for recent graduates who feel they are ready to enter the classroom right the way through to experienced professionals from industry who are seeking a career change.
+Leigh Academies Trust provides support for recent graduates who feel they are ready to enter the classroom as well as experienced professionals from industry who are seeking a career change.
 Your experience and knowledge are what will ultimately determine what training route will suit you most.

 Aside from your background, there are mandatory criteria which every trainee will need to satisfy in order to be accepted onto the programme.

 The basic requirements for GCSE grades if you want to train to teach are:

 a GCSE grade C (or equivalent) in Maths and English to be able to teach at secondary level